RetGal/Dayon/resources/readme.txt

 Running Dayon!

   On the assistant machine (acting as a server) click the Dayon.Assistant link or run the dayon_assistant script.
-  Open the connection port (e.g., firewall, DSL router, NAT, etc...) and generat an access token by clicking the key symbol.
+  Open the connection port (e.g., firewall, DSL router, NAT, etc...) and generate an access token by clicking the key symbol.

   The settings (e.g., number of capture per second, compression method, ...) will be sent to the assisted machine during the connection.
 The assisted has nothing to do except entering the access token or